 The middle schools in the SMUSD are environments for learning and business.
 Student dress and appearance should reflect this image.
 Students are expected to exercise good judgment and good taste regarding their dress and grooming so as not to disrupt the educational environment.
-Footwear must be worn at all times while the student is at school or at school sponsored activities.
+Footwear with back straps must be worn at all times while the student is at school or at school sponsored activities.
 No flip-flops are allowed on campus.
 Clothing must be clean and in good repair.
 Pants are to be worn at waist level.
-The tops worn by both males and females should adequately cover the chest area and not expose excessive chest, cleavage or the midriff area.
-Female tops cannot allow bra straps to be seen.
-Skirts and shorts must be of appropriate length and provide adequate coverage when student is in both standing and sitting positions.
-In summary, clothing cannot expose body parts or be revealing and students should look like students while they are at school.
+The tops worn by students should adequately cover the chest area and not expose excessive chest or the midriff area.
+Midriff will not be exposed above the belly button area.
+Skirts and shorts must be of appropriate length and provide adequate coverage when a student is in both standing and sitting positions.
+No undergarments may be worn as outer garments.
+Shirts must have straps and not excessively expose armpits.
+Hats, caps, and other head coverings may be permitted but shall not be worn indoors.

 No gang-related signs, belts, insignia, colors or distinctive modes of dress are allowed on campus or at school sponsored activities.
-Clothing may not display profane, violent, obscene, or sexual based language or pictures or sexual based numbers such as "69" or other gang or hate related numbers, ethnic, or sexist slurs; identification of any alcoholic or tobacco product or message which names or pictures drugs, drug use, or drug slang of any type.
-Lakers, Dodgers, Raiders, Padres, SD, Chargers and LA clothing or symbols are prohibited unless specified by the site administrator.
+Clothing included but not limited to hats, headgear, may not display profane, violent, obscene, or sexual based language or pictures or sexual based numbers such as "69" or other gang or hate related numbers, ethnic, or sexist slurs; identification of any alcoholic or tobacco product or message which names or pictures drugs, drug use, or drug slang of any type.
+Insignia that represents a sports team and used to identify a gang affiliation or group that is gang related will be determined and banned by site administrators.
 Spike jewelry, belt buckles with initials, chains (including wallet chains) and bandanas are not allowed.
 During cold weather, gloves of all kinds are not allowed during school hours.
 Gloves will be allowed to be worn to and from school, but must be removed before the first period bell.
-Hoods on jackets are not allowed to be worn on jackets for the purpose of student identification.
+Hoods on jackets are not allowed to be worn for the purpose of student identification.